Secrets of Rice and WaterVIEW EVENT DETAILS

 An Introduction to Sake Brewing in Japan

-Sake is more than just the national and most popular alcoholic beverage in Japan.
+Sake is so much more than just the national and most popular alcoholic beverage in Japan.
 No Shinto ceremony is complete without sake, no banquet is left without sake, nor is it devoid of religiously inspired rites.

 In a country otherwise known for automating so many processes, the sake brewing so intimately linked to the Japanese identity remains a question of an enormous amount of work and human know-how, that of the Tōji-san, the master brewer.
 Keeping long lineages of brewers alive, who pass on ancestral knowledge from father to son over centuries, make Sake also a human gateway to the past.